NervanaSystems/ngraph/doc/sphinx/source/ops/index.rst

 More about Core Ops
 -------------------

-An ``Op``'s primary role is to function as a node in a directed acyclic graph dependency computation graph.
+An ``Op``'s primary role is to function as a node in a ddirected acyclic computation graph.

 *Core ops* are ops that are available and generally useful to all framework